 The main difference is that the head is tunable and the jingles are cupped, meaning they give out a much crispier sound than that of the original tambourine.

-We hope that this article has helped figure out what’s the best tambourine for you.
+I hope that this article has helped you figure out what’s the best tambourine for you.
 Whether you’re a beginner or a pro, you can always make use of a quality tambourine to spice up your music!